 The more quickly you follow up on a missed payment, the better your chance of getting paid.
 So set up a system for flagging late payments if you need to and a standard procedure for contacting the customer or client when his or her payment is late.

-Sending collection letters via email is nice because it automatically creates a copy of the collection letter for your files - and automatically date stamps your message.
-However, because of email filtering and email overload, it may not be a very effective way of getting your collection letters to customers and clients.
+Sending collection letters via email automatically creates a copy of the collection letter for your files - and automatically date stamps your message.
+But because of email filtering and email overload, it may not be a very effective way of getting your collection letters to customers and clients.
 You'll want to send them in other ways, too, such as regular mail, fax or even courier, depending on the size and importance of the debt.

 7. Turn the overdue account over to a collection agency.

 Unfortunately, even when you use all of these proactive ways to get paid consistently, you'll still have some overdue accounts.
 When the carrot doesn't work, it's time for the stick – otherwise known as collections.